TheWatchMker/Hamtastic/README.md

 # Hamtastic
 Using Python/Flask/Node-red to send messages from meshtastic to HF radios through js8call and FLdigi

-## You'll need to install the following Python packages:
+## You'll need to setup a venv and install the following Python packages:
+- venv keeps your python packages isolated so you dont have to worry about falling into library hell.
 - Flask: For creating the web server to handle HTTP requests.
 - pyserial: For serial communication with the Meshtastic device.
 - requests: For making HTTP requests to communicate with Node-RED.